Earn Your Degree In Accounting (BSBA)

 Students are encouraged to consider participating in Study Abroad programs including British Studies, Italian Studies, or Asian Studies.
-Many of our students have been awarded scholarships from alumni, corporations, the Mississippi Society of Certified Public Accountants (MSCPA), and more recently the Public Company Accounting Oversight Board (PCAOB), and the AICPA Legacy Scholarship.
+Many of our students have been awarded scholarships from alumni, corporations, the Mississippi Society of Certified Public Accountants (MSCPA), the Public Company Accounting Oversight Board (PCAOB), and the AICPA Legacy Scholarship.

-The School of Accountancy is individually accredited by the Association to Advance Collegiate Schools of Business (AACSB).
+The School of Accountancy is separately accredited by the Association to Advance Collegiate Schools of Business (AACSB).